stumathews/DataflowPipeline.net/README.md

           .Process(i => i), i => i) //process new int pipeline .ProcessAndTransform(i => (double)i); // convert to a double now

-      // At this point you can inspect result's Errors member to see if its had any and decide what you are doing to do about it.
+      // At this point you can inspect result's Errors member to see if its had any
+      // and decide what you are doing to do about it.
       // See how languageExt deals with this by passing in data in the form of a Either<L,R>
-      // where during processing you can set the data to indicate an error var finalResult = result.Finish();
+      // where during processing you can set the data to indicate an error or if you'd like
+      // to do this yourself automatically see below re: configuring return type on error! var finalResult = result.Finish();

   Assert.AreEqual(result, 17f);